 The Congressional Art Competition was created in 1982 as a way to showcase the artistic talents of young people throughout the country.
 To date, Congressman David Scott has awarded over $300,000 in scholarships to local student winners of his annual art competition.

-Congressman Scott will host an awards ceremony naming this year’s top winners on Saturday, March 1, 2014 at the Douglas County Museum of History and Art, located at 6754 Broad Street, Douglasville, Georgia 30134.
+Congressman Scott will host an awards ceremony naming this year’s top winners on Saturday, May 9, 2015 at the Douglas County Courthouse Art Gallery, located at 8700 Hospital Drive, Douglasville, GA 30134.

 The competition's top 5 winners will receive the following awards: